 All Key Stage 3 classes are mixed ability groups.

-KEY STAGE 4 – GCSE ART, CRAFT AND DESIGN
+KEY STAGE 4 – GCSE in Fine Art

 The GCSE course has two parts; the coursework produced over two years, and the Externally Set Assignment (ESA) performed at the end of the two years.

 The coursework material, in the form of sketchbooks and finished pieces of work, are produced in school, supported by substantial homework.
 The coursework is arranged into projects undertaken across the two years.
 Each project is a response to a specific theme and it is hoped that students learn to develop their own ideas, practical skills and outcomes during the course.

 The main focus throughout the course is drawing from observation which usually leads to a variety of developments in two and three dimensional work accompanied by references to artists, art movements and cultures.

 The ESA takes place during the Spring Term in Year 11.
 After the preparatory period students take a 10 hour exam in which a finished piece of work, either 2D or 3D, is produced.
 The exam is a response to an externally set theme and work is developed in the same way that the coursework is.
 Teachers work with students to help them develop original and interesting ideas in response to the set theme, making sure that all assessment objectives are addressed.